Troubleshooting#

 If you are running Snakemake with the --slurm

-option on a compete
+option on a compute

 node, i.e. not the head node, then you will receive errors such as the